LeRoyJulian/Mining-Farm-Monitor/README.md

 ## Configuration

+You'll need PHP to make this working.
+If you find a way to retrieve Ethpool's JSON without CORS error, let me know !
-Works only with Ethpool.org currently, but going to be improved for Ethermine and Nanopool.
+Works only with Ethpool and Nanopool currently, but going to be improved for Ethermine.
-Edit /ethpool.php and replace with your wallet address (without 0x).
+Edit /pool.php and replace with your wallet address (without 0x).

 ## Build Setup